GSA/plainlanguage.gov/_guidelines/write/sentences/writeNo2Negs.md

 ## Sources

-- Charrow, Veda R., Erhardt, Myra K. and Charrow, Robert P.

-  <cite>Clear &amp; Effective Legal Writing,</cite>

-  4th edition, 2007, Aspen Publishers, New York, NY, pp. 178-180.
+- Charrow, Veda R., Erhardt, Myra K. and Charrow, Robert P., _Clear & Effective Legal Writing_, 4th edition, 2007, Aspen Publishers, New York, NY, pp. 178-180.

-- Flesch, Rudolf,

-  <cite>How to Write in Plain English, A Book for Lawyers and Consumers</cite>

-  , 1979, Harper and Rowe, New York, p.
+- Flesch, Rudolf, _How to Write in Plain English, A Book for Lawyers and Consumers_, 1979, Harper and Rowe, New York, p.
 95.

-- Garner, Bryan A.,

-  <cite>Guidelines for Drafting and Editing Court Rules</cite>

-  , 1996, Administrative Office of the US Courts, Washington, DC, pp. 30-31.
+- Garner, Bryan A., _Guidelines for Drafting and Editing Court Rules_, 1996, Administrative Office of the US Courts, Washington, DC, pp. 30-31.

-- Wydick, Richard,

-  <cite>Plain English for Lawyers</cite>

-  , 5

-  <sup>th</sup>

-  edition, 2005, Carolina Academic Press, Durham, NC, pp. 75-76.
+- Wydick, Richard, _Plain English for Lawyers_, 5th edition, 2005, Carolina Academic Press, Durham, NC, pp. 75-76.